 Scuba Diver: create a scuba diver with bending straws, and see who can keep the diver at the bottom of the water the longest.
 See the detailed instruction in this video

 Cup Stacking: this is a fun team activity.
-Tie several strings on a rubber band, and put the rubber band around cups.
+Tie several strings on a rubber band, and put the rubber band around the cups.
 The goal is to stack as many cups as possible on top of each other, or you can give the groups a set number of cups to see which group can get all the cups stacked nicely first.
 The rule?
 They can only move the cups by pulling the strings attached to the rubber band, and everyone must participate.
-No one can touch the cups with hands directly.
+No one can touch the cups with their hands directly.
 Here is a detailed instruction with photos.
-Besides learning how to make a stable structure, kids also learn to communicate with team members to achieve the common goal.
+Besides learning how to make a stable structure, kids also learn to communicate with team members to achieve a common goal.

 Materials needed: paper cups, at least 6 per group; rubber bands, one for each group; strings

 Cup Blow: fill one cup with a little water, then stack the 2nd paper cup inside the one with water.
 Leave a 3rd empty cup close to the stack with a little distance in between.
 The challenge is to blow the 2nd cup inside the one with water into the 3rd cup.
-This is a fun activity to learn air dynamic and forces.
+This is a fun activity to learn about air dynamics and forces.
 You can check out this video to see what it is like and tips and tricks.